 Properties of a Gaussian Beam 1 Introduction We will look at the intensity distribution of a laser beam.
 The output of a laser is different than that of most other light sources.
 The laser resonator determines the spatial characteristics of the laser beam.
 Most Helium Neon (HeNe) lasers have spherical-mirror Fabry-Perot resonators that have Hermite-Gaussian spatial modes.
 Usually only the lowest order transverse resonator (TEM00) mode oscillates, resulting in a Gaussian output beam.
-2 Background - see Pedrotti3, Chap.
-27 The irradiance (proportional to the square of the electric field) of a Gaussian beam is symmetric about the beam axis and varies with radial distance r from the axis as $$I(r) = I_0 \exp(-2r^2/w_0^2)$$ (1) Here w_0 is the radial extent of the beam where the irradiance has dropped to $1/e^2$ of its value on the beam axis, I_0 .
+2 Background - see Hecht, Chap.
+13, Pedrotti, Chap.
+27 The irradiance (proportional to the square of the electric field) of a Gaussian beam is symmetric about the beam axis and varies with radial distance r from the axis as $$I(r) = I_0 \exp(-2r^2/w^2)$$ (1) Here w is the radial extent of the beam where the irradiance has dropped to $1/e^2$ of its value on the beam axis, I_0 , and is a function of position along the beam.
 A Gaussian beam has a waist, where w_0 is smallest.
 It either diverges from or converges to this beam waist.
 This divergence or convergence is measured by the angle θ which is subtended by the points on either side of the beam axis where the irradiance has dropped to $1/e^2$ of its value on the beam axis, this is the place where the electric field has dropped by 1/e.
 Under the laws of geometrical optics a bundle of rays (a beam) converging at an angle of θ should collapse to a point.
 Because of diffraction, this does not occur.
 However, at the intersection of the asymptotes that define θ , the beam diameter reaches a minimum value $d_0 = 2w_0$, the beam waist diameter.
-The variation of the beam waist w as a function of propagation distance z is:

-$$w(z) = w_0 \sqrt{1 + \left(\frac{z}{z_0}\right)^2} \tag{2}$$ with the Rayleigh length z_0 given by:
+The variation of the beam waist w as a function of propagation distance z is: $$w(z) = w_0 \sqrt{1 + \left(\frac{z}{z_0}\right)^2} \tag{2}$$ with the Rayleigh length z_0 given by: